Connect with others who understand.

 Written by Joan Grossman

-Kugelberg-Welander disease is characterized by symptoms including hypotonia (muscle weakness) in legs and arms and difficulty walking, running, and using stairs.
-Hand tremors, deficient weight gain, and insufficient growth are also associated with the condition.
+Kugelberg-Welander disease typically causes symptoms including hypotonia (muscle weakness) in the arms and legs and difficulty walking, running, and using stairs.
+Hand tremors, poor weight gain, and insufficient growth are also associated with the condition.
 Without proper care, people with SMA type 3 can develop lung disease, scoliosis, and joint contractures.

 Learn more about the various types of SMA.